Class Context

 Returns:

-true if false otherwise
+true if the current context is an event-loop context, false otherwise

 • isWorkerContext